cea-hpc/modules/doc/source/module.rst

   Default value is ``vi``.
 It can be changed at installation time with :instopt:`--with-editor` option.
 The :envvar:`MODULES_EDITOR` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_EDITOR` description for details.

   .. only:: html